+Ever wonder which project portfolio manager skill is essential?
 If you are a project portfolio manager (PPM), you are talented.
 PPMs must be objective, credible, multi-taskers, great with ambiguity, authentic, capable, curious, and organized.
 Of course, PPMs are experts in all things project management and relationship management.
-There is one essential skill every PPM must have yet is rarely discussed: the ability to hold people accountable.
+There is one essential skill every project portfolio manager must have yet is rarely discussed: the ability to hold people accountable.

 Accountability is the willingness to take responsibility for one’s actions.
 You say what you mean and do as you say.
 As a PPM, you are taking responsibility for the success of the portfolio and should expect your team and stakeholders will also be accountable as well.